 For schools interested in a single class session, we offer Community Workshops, structured to address specific objectives.

 Destiny Arts Center has worked with over 70 schools in the Bay Area since 1988.
-During the 2014-15 academic year, Destiny will reach over 700 youth in more than 20 Oakland and Bay Area schools.
-By serving young people in their own communities, Destiny is able to bring its violence prevention and movement curriculum to children most in need of movement and enrichment programming, free of charge to students and their families.
-Destiny Arts Center is a strong partner for principals, administrators and teachers in their quest to provide an enriching school day in our urban communities.
+During the 2016-17 academic year, Destiny will reach over 1000 youth in more than 25 Oakland and Bay Area schools.
+By serving young people in their communities, Destiny is able to bring our movement and martial arts curriculum to young people most in need of arts and movement programming, free of charge to students and their families.
+Destiny Arts Center is committed to strong and responsive partnerships with principals, administrators and teachers in their quest to provide robust and high quality learning opportunities in our urban communities.

 We understand how difficult and time sensitive finding an excellent educational partner can be.
 We have therefore developed materials to help school administrators, teachers or parents share information about our programs with others.
-For information on how to bring Destiny Arts Center to your school, please contact Aurora King, Outreach Programs Director, to set up a meeting.
+For information on how to bring Destiny Arts Center to your school, please contact Aurora King, Director of School & Community Programs, to set up a meeting.
 We customize our programs to ensure the best fit with each school community.

 Our in-school programs vary in length and concentration; our dedicated staff work with each school or district to find the best solution for their student body and budget.
-Our budgets are comprised of artists fees, a support staff fee, a burdened rate and supplies costs for specified residencies.
-Please contact Aurora King, Outreach Program Director, to develop the perfect program for your school.
+Please contact Aurora King, Director of School & Community Programs, to develop the perfect program for your school.